-Goals of the course unit.
-The course ends with the master's degree program Design in the form of an independent diploma project, in which the student must demonstrate complex design skills including a separate approach to the creation, the search for relevant materials and literature and the ability to analyse the topic of the diploma thesis with his or her own proposal, including its defense, practical design work subsequently applicable in practice.
-The subject of the diploma thesis can be the design of industrial and consumer products, design of furniture for interiors or furniture for outdoor public spaces, design of construction products or elements of small architecture.
+Learning outcomes of the course unit.
+The course ends with Master's degree programme Design in the form of an independent diploma project, in which the student must demonstrate complex design skills including a separate approach to creation, searching for relevant materials and literature, ability to analyse the topic of the diploma thesis with its own proposal, including its defence, practical design work subsequently applicable in practice.
+The subject of the diploma thesis can be the design of industrial and consumer products, design of furniture for interiors or furniture for outdoor public spaces, design of construction products or elements of small architecture, design of transport means or machines and equipment, design of interior space, exhibition or scene.
+At the enthe semester the diploma project is presented and defended by the student before a professional commission.
+The result is a complex design combining the requirements for the functional, visual and technical characteristics of the designed work, the design in question must be able to be realized in practice.